-Graduates of the Early Childhood/Special Education program will enter the teaching profession poised to meet the challenges of current and future classrooms.
+Graduates of the Elementary and Special Education program will enter the teaching profession poised to meet the challenges of current and future classrooms.

-Why study Early Childhood & Special Education at Coastal Georgia?
+Why study Elementary and Special Education at Coastal Georgia?

-The Bachelor of Science in Education with dual majors in Early Childhood and Special Education prepares candidates for a career teaching prekindergarten through grade five (P-5) in both fields.
+The Bachelor of Science in Education with dual majors in Elementary and Special Education prepares candidates for a career teaching prekindergarten through grade five (P-5) in both fields.

 Working in a dynamic cohort model, teacher candidates learn to teach through practice-based coursework, extensive field-based learning in P-5 classrooms, community-based experiences, and the development of research-based and responsive teaching practices.
 Dedicated faculty engage teacher candidates in service-learning, undergraduate research, grant work, and professional presentations.